- OpenCPN User Manual

 A few hints.

 - If you ticked the "Show Chart Outlines" box under the "Display" tab the loaded charts will be outlined in red for raster and green for vector charts.
-In CM93 the charts will be outlined in purple.
+In CM93 the charts will be outlined in purple, but only in Single Chart Mode.
 The smallest scale charts in CM93, the Z scale and A scale charts, will not be outlined.
 Neither will all available charts be visible as outlines at the same time.
 The reason for this is computing speed and clarity.
 Generally the next level or two of larger scale charts are shown.
-When large scale plans are available directly from A scale charts, with no intermediate charts, the outline of the larger scale charts will be visible from a zoom level between 1.5 and 2.0 but only in single chart mode and with chart outlines switched on.
+When large scale plans are available directly from A scale charts, with no intermediate charts, the outline of the larger scale charts will be visible from a zoom level between 1.5 and 2.0, but only, as already mentioned, in single chart mode and with chart outlines switched on.
 Generally in areas where only A or Z scale charts are available, expect potentially dangerous omissions.
-Warning, do not use CM93 small scale charts alone for navigation without referring to other sources.

 - Be aware that it is possible to "Over-zoom" charts in OpenCPN.
 A warning will appear on the display.
 Please respect that warning.
 It is recommended to not zoom more than a factor 2, for safe navigation.
-The actual zoom-factor appears in the lower right-hand corner of the display in single mode chart display.
+The actual zoom-factor appears in the lower right-hand corner of the display.

-- It is safe and reasonably efficient to put all your charts except the CM93 database in one large directory, and set that directory in Options->Charts->Loaded Charts.
+- It is safe and reasonably efficient, to put all your charts except the CM93 database in one large directory, and set that directory in Options->Charts->Chart Files.
 The CM93 database contains its own file and directory structure.
 The top-level directory only, of this database, should be loaded, as described above.

-If you do a lot of chart downloads, updates, etc., then it will be faster to break the charts folder into smaller groups, and specify them individually in the Options->Charts->Loaded Charts dialog.
+If you do a lot of chart downloads, updates, etc., then it will be faster to break the charts folder into smaller groups, and specify them individually in the Options->Charts->Chart Files dialog.
 Consider using Chart Groups

 - "Scan Charts and Update Database " Use this option if you have made any changes to the contents of your chart directories, as for example after downloading new charts from NOAA, etc. It need not be checked if directories are added or subtracted, as the entire database will be scanned and updated automatically in this case.